Session Storage Viewer

 Frequently Asked Questions

-What is sessionStorage?
+What is sessionStorage used for?

-How do I view sessionStorage data?
+How do I inspect sessionStorage in DevTools vs this tool?

-Can I edit sessionStorage items?
+Can I edit sessionStorage values here?